ChenglongWang/GAME-Net/README.md

 ### Inference mode

-Within this mode, you can opt between two different options:
+Within this mode, you can opt between three different options:

 1. You already performed some DFT calculations with [VASP](https://www.vasp.at/) and want to compare the performance of the GNN models with the ground-truth provided by your data.
 In this case, the main script you will work with is `GNNvsDFT.py`.

 2. You have no DFT data for a specific system and want to get an estimation from our trained Graph Neural Networks.
 In this case, you will play with `interactive_graph_creator.py`, a GNN interface connected to the [ChemSpider](https://www.chemspider.com) database to help you draw the graph related to your specific case, providing the ground state energy of the system and the adsorption energy.
 See the demos in the `Media` directory.

     `python interactive_graph_creator.py`

+3. NEW!
+Now you can try GAME-Net as a web application!
+To run, type the following script from the repo root:

+    `python web/manage.py runserver --insecure`

 ### Training mode

 The DFT datasets are stored in [ioChem-BD](https://doi.org/10.19061/iochem-bd-1-257), and the needed samples for the GNN are in the `data/FG_dataset` folder.